-- A graphing calculator (which we will rarely use). - A wifi capable device for assignments.
+- A graphing calculator (which we will rarely use).

-Schedule
+- A wifi capable device for assignments.

+- A notebook and a binder

-Please refer to the Canvas Calendar for the course schedule.
+Schedule Please refer to the Canvas Calendar for the course schedule.
 It is a tentative schedule and is subject to changes.
 All changes will be announced in class and updated in the Canvas Calendar.